intelagense/rwxrob/log/2021/04/10/README.md

+## Saturday, April 10, 2021, 9:01:55AM EDT <1618059715>

+The more time I invest in the creating Learning Lab Containers and fret over the possible redundancies in written content I realize that we might have been coming at this entirely backward.

+Traditionally, a bunch of written content is made and the *doing* stuff (exercises, projects, etc.) comes after the fact as an afterthought as if to say, "Read this first, then if you want do something with it."

+This makes sense because authors are arrogant bastards who put their words in higher priority than your learning what they are blabbing on about.
+(I'm probably guilty of this.)

+Instead, what if the focus was *first* on what the *learner* is going to do, and then on explaining what they *might* need to get them through the learning on their own, *without a dependency on the author's words.*

+So the idea is that all I make is modular *learning lab containers* with all the description in `README.md` and then pull them all together eventually into a guide or web site.
+Using this approach, I can apply the best of Zettelkasten methodology to overall process of creating and publishing interactive learning content.
+This allows an organic approach as labs are developed as needed without thought or cognitive overhead for where that lesson specifically fits into a larger outline.
+The outline and organization can come later as you maintain a Zettelkasten register of learning lab material.

+Eventually, the amount of content will produce a site or book almost by itself by just connecting the stuff that has been organically created over time.

 ## Saturday, April 10, 2021, 8:14:31AM EDT <1618056871>

 Now that it has become clear that containers are really the way to do